syncfusion-content/winui-docs/winui/Calendar-Date-Picker/Getting-Started.md

 * `NewDate` - Gets a date, which is currently selected.
 * `Cancel` - Gets or sets whether to cancel the selected date value update.

-Users are restricted to select a blackout date from a drop-down menu, but they can provide text input by the editor.
+Users are restricted to select a blackout date from a drop-down menu, but you can provide text input by the editor.
 Because selecting a blackout date leads to crash, you can cancel the change using the `SelectedDateChanging` event.

 N> `SelectedDateChanging` event is called before the `SelectedDateChanged` event, when a date is selected.